osasuair/COMP3005A3/README.md

 Two Methods of Compilation and Execution are provided below:

 #### First: Using an IDE
-    1. Open the project in the IDE - IntelliJ IDEA.
+    1. Open the project in an IDE - IntelliJ IDEA.
     2. Run the Main class.

 #### Second: Using the Terminal